Lisburn: Absentee proprietors

 In 1852, Lord Hertford's agent, the Reverend James Stannus, the Rector of Lisburn Cathedral, had occasion to write to him suggesting a general increase in rents as punishment for the tenants both for an attack on his person and for their defiance in voting for a dissident Conservative, a free-trade "Peelite".
 The following year the tenants sent a delegation to Hertford in Paris in a vain protest.
 In 1872, charges of "high-handed management of the estate" (the arbitrary fining and eviction of tenants, interference in elections, and discrimination against non-Anglicans) prompted Stannus's son and successor to sue the Belfast paper, the Northern Whig for defamation.
-The Dublin jury found for the plaintifff only under pressure from the judge, fixing the damages at £100.
+The Dublin jury found for the plaintiff only under pressure from the judge, fixing the damages at £100.

-Together with failing agricultural prices, a willingness even of Orangemen to join the Land League helped turn the tables: in the 1880s agents were proposing to appease tenant with rent reductions.
+Together with failing agricultural prices, a willingness even of Orangemen to join the Irish National Land League helped turn the tables: in the 1880s agents were proposing to appease tenant with rent reductions.
 Under the later marquesses, and as their legal powers to dictate terms diminished, tenant-landlord relations improved.

 By the new century the Irish Land Acts had effectively retired the great proprietors and their agents from the scene.
 In a departing gesture, in 1901, Sir John Murray Scott, heir of Lady Wallace, gave the Market House with its Assembly Rooms to Lisburn Urban District Council, for "the benefit of the inhabitants of the town".
 The Hertford Rent Office in Castle Street was closed in 1901 and became Lisburn Town Hall.